marklidenberg/dony/README.md

 dony --init
 ```

-This creates a `dony/` directory containing:
+This creates a `dony/` directory:
 - A `commands/` directory containing a sample command
-- A `uv` virtual environment
+- A dedicated `uv` virtual environment

 ## Dony directory structure